th3n3rd/batch-playground/README.md

 we also need to start the following on different terminals:

 ```
 ./backing-services/postgresql.sh                                             # will run on port 5432
 ./backing-services/rabbitmq.sh                                               # will run on port 5672,15672
-./mvnw -pl app spring-boot:run -Dspring-boot.run.profiles=remote,worker,postgres    # will run on port 8080
+./mvnw -pl app spring-boot:run -Dspring-boot.run.profiles=worker,postgres    # will run on a random port
 ```

 And then in another terminal: